 Taking Your Rental Property Back to School

-Renting to students is one way to make money as a landlord.
-Before you consider this tenant base, you need to learn the pros and cons of this type of tenant.
-Here are five benefits of the student renter and seven negatives of placing a student in your rental property.
+Renting to students is one of the ways to make money as a landlord, especially if your property is located in the vicinity of a college campus.
+Before you consider this tenant base, however, you need to learn the pros and cons and other information about this type of tenant.

 Profile of a Student Renter

 Description: A student is an individual who is enrolled in a college or university.
 They could be taking undergraduate classes or may be enrolled in a master’s program.

 Age: An undergraduate student renter is commonly between the ages of 17 and 24.
 The age range for those enrolled in master’s programs is much more varied.
 A 90-year-old person could be enrolled in a master’s program if they so choose.

 Income: Many undergraduate students go to school as their full-time job and might be making a supplemental income from part-time work or work-study programs.